 Want your own tomato signs but don’t know Illustrator?

 Lucky for you, I’ve included the PDF of the signs!
+Visit my shop for downloadable PDF’s you can buy to help with your cosplay!

 This was one of those builds that intimidated me a lot until I actually got started on it.
 I had the idea to do the cosplays in September of 2018 and didn’t actually start the mascot heads until January 1, 2019.
 That’s three whole months that I could’ve had it done but I was too chicken to even begin because it was uncharted territory for me.
 The thing that helped me finally do it was to think of the first couple of steps (trace out the pattern, cut the foam, glue the foam) over and over again in my head.
 I just laid in bed one morning visualizing it over and over until I felt comfortable enough to do it.
 And what do you know!
 It really wasn’t as hard as I was making it out to be.